 Skip to content

-Specifying the Mermaid Library
+Using the JavaScript Mermaid Library

 From version 1.1.0 of Mkdocs-Mermaid2